 Wasteload Allocation (WLA) means the portion of a receiving water’s loading capacity that is allocated to one of its existing or future point sources of pollution.
 WLAs constitute a type of water quality based effluent limitation (40 CFR 130.2(h)).

 Wastewater means water or liquid carried waste from industrial or commercial processes.
 These wastes may result from any process or activity of industry, manufacture, trade or business, or from the development of any natural resource.
-The term includes contaminated stormwater.
+Examples include, but are not limited to, process water, mine dewatering water, and industrial stormwater (type 2 and 3 stormwater).

 Water Quality means the chemical, physical, and biological characteristics of water, normally with respect to its suitability for a particular purpose.